sybrenjansen/mpire/docs/getting_started.rst

         results = pool.map(time_consuming_function, range(10), progress_bar=True)

 And it will output a nicely formatted tqdm_ progress bar.
-In case you're running your code inside a notebook it will automatically switch to a widget, or you can pass on your own custom tqdm progress bar, for more finegrained control.
+In case you're running your code inside a notebook it will automatically switch to a widget.

 MPIRE also offers a dashboard, for which you need to install additional :ref:`dependencies <dashboarddep>`.
 See :ref:`Dashboard` for more information.